-The crucial point isis that the subject of the experiment knows all of this: as soon as she forms the belief “Dr. Transparent will give me $10”, she knows that Dr. Transparent has been able to “read” her belief and, consequently, will pay her the promised sum.
+The crucial point isiIs that the subject of the experiment knows all of this: as soon as she forms the belief “Dr. Transparent will give me $10”, she knows that Dr. Transparent has been able to “read” her belief and, consequently, will pay her the promised sum.
 Therefore, she immediately acquires evidence supporting the belief she has just formed.
 Consequently, and against the claim made by Williams (among others) that an attitude that we form in this fashion could not be perceived by ourselves as a belief, as “something purporting to represent reality”, Peels agrees that “by ‘belief’” we must “mean something like being convinced that a particular proposition p is true or that p is the case” (Peels, 2015, p.
 16)(Peels, 2015, p.
 16), but insists that, in the case of Dr. Transparent, “my resulting state of mind is truly a belief: I am convinced that it is true or that it is the case that I will receive $10” (Peels, 2015, p.
 7. Emphasis in the original).(Peels, 2015, p.
 7. Emphasis in the original).

 If this is so, then, Peels’s “truth depends on belief” (TDB) case seems to follow a timeline like this: